rillo-123/DnDCharacter/README.md

     ├── css/
     │   └── styles.css      # Styling for the application
     └── py/
-        └── character.py    # PyScript logic executed in the browser
+      ├── character_models.py  # Domain models used by the PyScript controller └── character.py         # PyScript logic executed in the browser
 ```

 > Tip: VS Code may flag the `js` and `pyodide` imports in `character.py`.
 These modules are provided by PyScript at runtime, so those warnings can be ignored for this project.